Decentralized Adversarial Training over Graphs: Foundations and Approach

 We consider a collection of $K$ agents over a graph, where each agent $k$ observes independent realizations of some random data $(\boldsymbol{x}_k,\boldsymbol{y}_k)$, in which $\boldsymbol{x}_k$ plays the role of the feature vector and $\boldsymbol{y}_k$ plays the role of the label variable.
 Adversarial learning in the heterogeneous decentralized setting deals with the following stochastic minimax problem:

 where $M$ is the dimension of the feature vectors, $\{\pi_k\}_{k=1}^{K}$ are positive scaling weights adding up to one, and each individual risk function is defined by

 in terms of a loss function $Q_k(\cdot)$.
 In this formulation, $\boldsymbol{y}_k$ is the true label of sample $\boldsymbol{x}_k$, and the variable $\delta$ represents a norm-bounded perturbation {added to the clean sample}.
 In this paper, we assume all agents observe independently and identically distributed (i.e., iid) data over time, but allow {for} non-iid samples over space.
-The type of the norm $p_k$ and the upper bound $\epsilon_k$ {are allowed to} vary across agents, thus {leading to the possibility of heterogeneous models} over the graph.
-In particular, $\ell_2$ and $\ell_\infty$ norms are among two of the possible choices for which the results of this paper hold.
+The type of the norm $p_k$ and the upper bound $\epsilon_k$ {are allowed to} vary across agents, thus leading to the possibility of heterogeneous models over the graph.
+In particular, $\ell_2$ and $\ell_\infty$ norms are two popular choices under which the results of this paper hold.
 We refer to $w^{\star}$ as the \textit{robust model} since it relies on the worst-case perturbation found from \eqref{jk}.